wernjie/Reviz/README.md

 Currently, only Fill-in-the-blank and Multiple-Choice Questions have been tested, but probably many other styles of questions can work :)

 ## Preparing an Input File
+You may refer to `exampleInput.txt` to see how an input file should look like.

 Questions can be specified in the following format:
 `<answer> |:| <question>`